-With 20 hours of fasting and four hours of eating, you won’t be eating three meals, you’ll feel most comfortable with two meals or one meal and a snack.
+With 20 hours of fasting and four hours of eating, you won’t be eating three meals.
+You will feel most comfortable with two meals or one meal and a snack.
 It will be easier to gradually work up to this much fasting.

-One Meal a Day “OMAD” is described as a 23:1 but many people call their eating style OMAD, which means they only eat one meal a day, but don’t confine themselves to only one hour eating window.
-However, if you want to try OMAD, you should work up to this one and not start with it.
+One Meal a Day “OMAD” is described as a 23:1 but many people call their eating style OMAD, which simply means they only eat one meal a day, but don’t confine themselves to only a one hour eating window.
+If you want to try OMAD, you should work up to this one and not start with it.

 Weekly Fasting Regimes

 These are based on the number of feeding and fasting days in a week.
-For these, they are expressed opposite to time restricted feeding, where the days you eat are listed for for example, eating 4 days:fasting 3 days would be 4:3.
+These are expressed opposite to time restricted feeding, where the days you eat are listed first, for example, eating 4 days and fasting 3 days would be 4:3.

 For this one, you eat normally five days a week and fast for two days.
-The research has used both consecutive and non-consecutive days for the fasting.
-Typically these are not complete fats i.e.water only, but they are low calorie days and you would consume about 25% of your calorie needs, usually around 500-750 calories per day and are often called “modified fasts”.
+For the two days of fasting, the research has used both consecutive and non-consecutive days.
+Typically these are not complete fats i.e.water only, but they are low calorie days and you would consume about 25% of your calorie needs, usually around 500-750 calories per day and are often called “modified fasts“.

 This is alternate daily fasting.
 As the name implies, you eat your regular meals one day and fast the next day.
-This is usually a water only fast, but can also be a low calorie/modified fast.
+This is usually a water only fast, but can also be a modified fast (500-750 calories).
 If you think of it in terms of time restricted feeding it is 36:12 in which you stop eating after dinner on day one for example 7:00 pm, then fast all of day two and break your fast on day three with breakfast at 7:00 am.
 This would add up to 36 hours of fasting and 12 hours of eating or 36:12.

 When you fast more than 48 hours consecutively, that is considered an extended fast.
 This is also called a prolonged fast.
 Your ghrelin (hunger hormone) peaks at about 18 hours, so you can find yourself wanting to give in.
 If you are able to get past this, most people report that day three and beyond is easy.
 To minimize hunger, you can time your fast so that your gherlin peaks while you are sleeping.
 The extended fasts should be done with medical supervision.